google-research/google-research/marot/README.md

 ```
 /**
- * Transform data (that may be in some custom format) into the MQM data format.
+ * Transform data (that may be in some custom format) into the Marot data format.
  * Pass through the data if no conversion was appropriate or necessary.
  * @param {string} sourceName The file name or URL source for the data.
  * @param {string} data The original data.
- * @return {string} The MQM-data-formatted data.
+ * @return {string} The Marot-data-formatted data.
  */
-function mqmDataConvertor(sourceName, data) {
+function marotDataConverter(sourceName, data) {
   ...
   return data;
 }